WhoisAbel/AndroidDagger/README.md

 This folder contains the source code for the "Using Dagger in your Android app" codelab.

-The codelab is built in multiple GitHub branches but I modified my branch.
+The codelab is built in multiple GitHub branches but I modified branches.

 # Introduction
 Dependency injection is a technique widely used in programming and well suited